Page last updated:

 Symptoms – what are the early signs and symptoms of pressure ulcers?

 Pressure ulcers can affect any part of the body that’s put under pressure.
 They are most common on bony parts of the body, such as the heels and ankles.
-They often develop gradually, but can sometimes form in a few hours.
+They often develop gradually, but can sometimes form in a few hours, especially in an immobile, poorly person.

 Early symptoms of a pressure ulcer

-• Part of the skin becoming discoloured – people with pale skin tend to get red patches, while people with dark skin tend to get purple or blue patches
+• An area of non-blanchable erythema (redness).
+Be aware that non-blanchable erythema (redness) may present as colour changes or discolouration, particularly in darker skin tones or types.
+Part of the skin becoming discoloured – people with pale skin tend to get red patches, while people with dark skin tend to get purple or blue patches

 • A patch of skin that feels warm, spongy or hard